JeBance/letsconfig/README.md

 * `options` - an object with arbitrary data.
 Keys and values ​​will be assigned to the class during the initialization process.
 By default, it takes the value of an empty object: `options = {}`.
 If a configuration file with a JSON structure is read, the keys from this file will have priority for assigning variables.

 * `dir` - a string specifying the absolute path to the directory containing the configuration file.
-Example: `/home/username/sites/somedomain`.
-The closing slash at the end is inserted automatically.
+Example: `/home/username/sites/somedomain/`.

 * `fileName` - a string specifying the name of the configuration file with the `json` extension.